Trahiega/the-dukes-game/docs/Session Notes/Session-007.md

 - told her about ferro and Marrik
 - sword is a +1 sword

-Halward took Shed to the back of the temple and gifted her with the [[Gloves of the two faced goddess]]
+Halword took Shed to the back of the temple and gifted her with the [[Gloves of the two faced goddess]]

 We head to the tavern to rest for the night and think about what we are doing next